About bowel cancer screening

 In England, men and women aged between 60 and 74 years old take part.
-This is being extended to include people up to 75.
-Currently, people aged 70 and over can request a screening kit by contacting the bowel cancer screening helpline on 0800 707 6060.
+People aged over 74 can request a screening kit by contacting the bowel cancer screening helpline on 0800 707 6060.

 In England the screening programme is also starting to invite people for a bowel scope test to look at the inside of the lower bowel and rectum.
 You have this test once, at age 55.
 The FOB testing will continue at age 60.

-In Northern Ireland, bowel screening with a bowel testing kit (FOB testing) covers men and women between 60 and 74 years old.
+In Wales and Northern Ireland, bowel screening with a bowel testing kit (FOB testing) covers men and women between 60 and 74 years old.